 John J. Baker

-John J. Baker was born in Philadelphia in 1928 and grew up during the Depression.
-After graduating high school in New Jersey, he enlisted into the military instead of waiting to be drafted.
-Assigned to Far East Command (FECOM), he was sent to Tokyo and worked in communications while also learning Japanese at Keio University.
-As early as 1948, he recalled understanding that war on the Korean peninsula was imminent.
+John J. Baker grew up in Philadelphia during the Great Depression.
+Hoping to have a choice of specialties and service locations in the military, he enlisted after high school rather than face the impending draft.
+Assigned to Far East Command (FECOM), he was sent to Tokyo to work in communications where he also studied Japanese at Keio University.
+He recalls as early as 1948 feeling that war on the Korean Peninsula was imminent.
 Once the war broke out, he was sent to Korea in a push to weaken the communist forces in North Korea.
-He explains what he experienced during the war, including interactions with local Koreans and his comrades.
-It was only after the war was over did he realize that the Korean people were very thankful for his service.
-At the time of the interview, he was working on a book about the Korean War called “Waiting for Dawn,” which was about him staying with a wounded friend all night in order to keep him alive.
+At the time of the interview, he was working on a book about the Korean War called “Waiting for Dawn,” a recollection of him staying with a wounded friend through the night in order to keep him alive.

 "We Knew War Was Going to Happen"